Kidney stone? Here’s What you mustn’t do

 Corn silk is the silky hair like fibres that dangle from a corn tip.

-Pashanabheda churna is a natural herb powder that helps break the stones into smaller pieces and flush kidney stone out of your kidneys.
+Pashanabheda churna is a natural herb powder that helps break the stones into smaller pieces and flush stones out of your kidneys.

 How to prepare your kidney stone flush drink?